Jambuvijaya: Monkhood

 In Ratlam in 1937, at the age of 14 he took initiation as a Jain monk under his father, Acarya Bhuvanvijaya, who became his teacher.
 Later on he studied under Acarya Punyavijaya and assisted him cataloguing various Jain manuscripts.
 After the death of Muni Punyavijaya, he became the chief editor of the Jain Agama series.
 Muni Jambuvijayji was a polyglot and knew 16 languages.
 Among them were Sanskrit, Prakrit, Pali, Apabhramsha, Gujarati, Hindi, Tibetan and some others.

 Revival of ancient scriptures

-Prof. Dr. John Cort mentions the difficulties faced and the persistence shown by Muni Jambuvijay in ensuring that ancient manuscripts which were under lock and key were brought to light.
+John E. Cort mentions the difficulties faced and the persistence shown by Muni Jambuvijay in ensuring that ancient manuscripts which were under lock and key were brought to light.
 Many bhandaras like the one at Patan were unopened for decades or centuries and Muni Jambuvijay had to often use his mendicant charisma to convince the trustee to open up the libraries.

 Agama research and editing

 List of Books critically edited by Muni Punyavijayji and successor Muni Jambuvijayji: